How to become an expert of Riga’s Art Nouveau architecture in half an hour

 Strelnieku iela 4a

 It was built in 1905 as a private school.
-In late 20th century it has undergone a complete facelift and is now home to the Riga campus of the Stockholm School of Economics.
+In the late 20th century, it underwent a complete facelift and is now home to the Riga campus of the Stockholm School of Economics.
 Architect Mikhail Eisenstein’s full focus was on the outside of buildings – his imagination was flying wild and here you can see a great example of this.

 4a strelnieku riga art nouveau architecture www.thesanetravel.com 1140206

 Then turn right to Alberta Street, a real Art Nouveau gem.
-Each of the houses on these few hundred meters is a unique 20th century construction achievement and was built in quite a short period of time - from 1901 to 1908.
-Eight of the houses on Alberta Street are recognized as National Architectural monuments.
+Each of the houses on these few hundred meters is a unique 20th-century construction achievement and was built in quite a short time - from 1901 to 1908.
+Eight houses on Alberta Street are recognized as National Architectural monuments.

 Alberta iela 13

 Next to the house at Strelnieku 4a is the Alberta Street 13 building (1905), also a creation of Mikhail Eisenstein.
-This dwelling house was built by State Counsellor A.Lebedinsky.
+State Counsellor A.Lebedinsky built this dwelling house.
 The facade of the building is a real masterpiece of art nouveau sculptural ornaments.
 The architect's creative imagination had no limit.

 13 alberta riga art nouveau architecture www.thesanetravel.com 1140108